 - Assure conservation and effective use of the University’s infrastructure and resources;

-- Maintain critical functions and/or resume services as determined by the unit after a disruption.
+- Maintain critical functions and/or resume services as determined by the unit after an extraordinary operational interruption.